Skip to content

 Open the command palette (Ctrl/Cmd + Shift + P) and type MCP: List Servers to see available servers.
 Click on the Gram-hosted MCP server to start it.

-The Push Advisor tools are now available in the Copilot chat interface.
+The Taskmaster tools are now available in the Copilot chat interface.
 You can enable and disable specific tools as needed.

 You can ask questions like: